Skip to content

 Do not use ResponseCache on:

-• POST, PUT, PATCH, DELETE routes: Only GET responses should be cached
+• POST, PUT, PATCH, DELETE routes: only GET responses are cached

-• User-specific endpoints: /api/profile returns different data for each user
+• User-specific endpoints: /api/profile returns different data per user, but the cache keys on URL alone

-# This is the default -- you do not need to set it explicitly
+# Memory is the default -- you do not need to set it

 TINA4_CACHE_BACKEND=memory